ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 #### Datastore heart beating
 {: #cluster-settings-datastore}

-vSphere HA uses datastore heart beating to identify hosts that have failed and hosts that reside on a network partition.
+vSphere HA uses datastore heart beating to identify hosts that failed and hosts that are on a network partition.
 Datastore heart beating allows vSphere HA to monitor hosts when a management network partition occurs and to continue to respond to failures that occur.
 In this design, the heartbeat datastore selection policy is set to “Automatically select datastores accessible from the host”.

 ## Related links
 {: #cluster-settings-related}